VaidikV/Python-Projects/README.md

-# 100-Python-Projects
+# 100+ Python Projects
-100 unique Python projects!
+A list of 100+ unique Python projects!